Associate Professor,

 Sloan School of Management, MIT.

-Research Areas: Algorithmic Fairness, Optimization, Machine Learning.
+Research Areas: Optimization, Algorithmic Fairness, ML/AI

-I’m available at
+I’m available at swatig at mit.edu,

 Office: E62-582 (or a coffee shop near MIT)

-Support Staff: Gabe Kies (gkies at mit.edu)
+Support Staff: Natalie Jean (njean91 at mit.edu)

-Honors: My work has received recognition in the form of the 2023 NSF CAREER Award, the JP Morgan Early Career Faculty Award in 2021, the NSF CISE Research Initiation Initiative Award in 2019, Simons Berkeley Research Fellowship 2017-2018, and the Google Women in Engineering Award (India) in 2011.
+I received the prestigious NSF CAREER Award in 2023, the JP Morgan Early Career Faculty Recognition in 2021, the NSF CISE Research Initiation Initiative Award in 2019, Simons Berkeley Research Fellowship 2017-2018, and the Google Women in Engineering Award (India) in 2011.
+I also led the technical thrust of Ethical AI in the multi-institution NSF AI Institute on Advances in Optimization (ai4opt.org), from 2021-2023.
 I have been fortunate to work with a fantastic group of students.
 My group has received recognition at various venues like NeurIPS spotlight, INFORMS Doing Good with OR 2022, INFORMS Undergraduate Operations Research 2018, INFORMS Computing Society 2016, and INFORMS Service Science Student Paper 2016.

 For more information about latest activity in my research group, check out News!